NBISweden/workshop-reproducible-research/docs/git.md

 !!! note
     While the example we've used here is from a collaborative setting, conflicts also arise when you are working alone.
-They usually arise when you have several feature branches that you want to merge into `master`, and you've forgot to keep all branches up-to-date with each other.
+They usually arise when you have several feature branches that you want to merge into `master` and you've forgot to keep all branches up-to-date with each other.

 !!! note "Quick recap"
-    We learned about how conflicting commits can happend and how to deal with them when they do.
+    We learned about how conflicting commits can happend and how to deal with them by inspecting the affected files and looking for the source of the conflict.

 ## Tips and tricks